 For more questions on the Center for Teaching and Learning, contact Dr. Laura Lynch, Assistant Vice President for Faculty Affairs.

-As an institution of the University System of Georgia, College of Coastal Georgia also benefits from the resources of the USG’s Office of Faculty Development.
+As an institution of the University System of Georgia, College of Coastal Georgia also benefits from the resources of the USG’s Office of Faculty Development, which provides a variety of faculty development activities and resources, including a Youtube page with recorded webinars.

 Faculty eligible for promotion, tenure, and post-tenure review submit portfolios that are reviewed by the department chair, school dean, the promotion and tenure committee, and the Provost and Vice President for Academic Affairs.
 Faculty applying for promotion and tenure have their portfolios additionally reviewed by the President.